Miguel de Barrios: Works

 De Barrios was the most fruitful poet and author among all the Spanish-Portuguese Jews of his time.
 Hardly a year passed that did not see the publication of one or more of his writings.
 His principal works are: Flor de Apolo, containing romances, "dezimas," 62 sonnets, and the three comedies, Pedir Favor al Contrario, El Canto Junto al Encanto, and El Espanjol de Oran, (Brussels, 1663); Contra la Verdad no ay Fuerca, (Amsterdam, 1665–67), a panegyric on Abraham Athias, Jacob Rodrigues Caseres, and Rachel Nuñez Fernandez, who were burned as martyrs at Cordova; Coro de las Musas, in nine parts (Brussels, 1672); Imperio de Dios en la Harmonia del Mundo, (Brussels, 1670–74) (the second edition contains 127 verses; the first, but 125); Sol de la Vida, (Brussels, 1673); Mediar Estremos, Decada Primera en Ros Hasana, Amsterdam, 1677; Metros Nobles, Amsterdam; Triumpho Cesareo en la Descripcion Universal de Panonia, y de la Conquista de la Ciudad de Buda, (celebrating the conquest of Budapest by the Habsburgs from the Ottoman Empire, Amsterdam, 1687); Dios con Nos Otros, (1688); Historia Real de la Gran Bretaña, ib.
 1688; Arbol de la Vida con Raizes de la Ley, ib.
 1689.

 The opuscula, or minor literary and biographical works, of De Barrios appeared under various titles at different periods, in two different editions.
 They treated of the various "hermandades academicas" and "academias caritativas."
 The often-quoted "Relacion de los Poetas, y Escriptores Españoles de la Nacion Judayca" and "Hetz Jaim (Hayyim), Arbol de las Vidas," which treat of the Amsterdam scholars, are of most value.
 Both have been reprinted, with explanatory notes, in "Revue Etudes Juives," xviii.
 281–289, xxxii.
 92–101.
 His last work bears the title "Piedra Derribadora de la Sonjada Estatua Desde el Año de 1689 al de 1700" (no date).

-A certain Daniel Lopes Barrios, who may have been a descendant, lived in America in 1748.
+A certain Daniel Lopes Barrios, who lived in America in 1748, may have been a descendant.